ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

 ***Premium and Standard Segmentation***: Both Premium and Standard have moderate revenues, indicating more specific,targeted subscription.

-***Subscription Periods and Trends***: Many Basic subscriptions start and end within the same month or a short period, suggesting possible monthly renewals.
+***Subscription Periods and Trends***: Many Basic subscriptions start and end within the same month suggesting possible monthly renewals.
 Premium and Standard show more diverse start and end dates, suggesting varied customer needs or trial periods.

 With this analysis, it’s clear which subscriptions are driving revenue and how customer behavior varies across different subscription types.

  #### ***Focusing on the South region and understanding the reasons behind cancellations could help in increasing overall revenue and customer satisfaction***.

 This detailed analysis can help  the business in strategic planning, identifying areas for improvement, and making informed decisions to drive the business growth.